Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/main.md

 ## Relentless Talent
 Starting at 15th level, when you roll initiative and have no remaining uses of Professional Talent left, you regain one use.

-## Indomitable Intellect
+## Indomitable Mind
-Starting at 18th level, when you
+Starting at 18th level, if your total for an Intelligence check is less than your Intelligence score, you can use that score in place of the total.

 ## Unrivaled Intellect
 At 20th level, your Intelligence score increases by 4.
 Your maximum for this score is now 24.